Do Supersaturations Match Kidney Stones?

 Once again, you did work on the solution, and part of the work transformed into the free energy of the supersaturation.

 Kidneys do not evaporate water.
 They use free energy from metabolism of substrates to power transporters that move ions and therefore drive movement of water from tubule fluid back into the blood.
-Though the pathways are specific to kidneys, they do what you did when you evaporated water: store free energy stored in fluid as supersaturation.
+Though the pathways are specific to kidneys, they do what you did when you evaporated water: store free energy in fluid as supersaturation.

 Clinical Urine Samples